ejunyuliu/PFM-tool/README.md

 - Optimized spatio-angular imaging model
 - CPU-/GPU-based efficient generalized Richarson-Lucy algorithm (eGRL) to restore density and orientation distribution in each voxel
-- Visualization module for rendering density, orientation or ODF map.
+- Visualization module for rendering density, peak orientation or orientation distribution function (ODF) map.

 This is the companion code to our paper: